GitHub Integration

 • Link your HackerOne reports to existing GitHub issues

-Creating a GitHub issue
+Creating a GitHub Issue

-Once your GitHub integration has been set up, to create an issue in GitHub from your HackerOne report:
+Once your GitHub integration has been set up, create an issue in GitHub from your HackerOne report:

 1. Go to your program’s Inbox and select a report.